gdt050579/AppCUI-rs/docs/chapter-2/multi_window.md

 }
 ```

 A more complete application usually uses a `#[Window(...)]` type so that child-control events are handled on the window.
-Register that type the same way:
+If `new` takes arguments, wrap the call in a closure.
+If `new` takes none, pass `CounterWindow::new` directly:

 ```rs
 use appcui::prelude::*;